secretstartups/handbook/resellers/index.html.md

 ### NFR Program/Policy

 The GitLab NFR (Not-for-Resale) Program offers qualified GitLab partners access to our solutions at no cost to our partners.
 The NFR program provides partners with an opportunity to develop greater expertise on the GitLab platform.
 We encourage all GitLab Partners to participate in the program and set up GitLab solutions.
 Consider using your environment to create integrations with GitLab Alliance solution partners.
 This way your staff can fully understand the benefits and features of the GitLab products and be better prepared to demonstrate the products to customers.

-*   The NFR software may only be used for internal training, integration testing and customer demonstrations.
-*   The software may not be used in customer or potential customer environments, or for day-to-day operational use.
+Request your license by logging in to the [Partner Portal](https://www.partners.gitlab.com), click the "Services" tab and the NFR Request form will be the first Quick Link.

-*   Partners will receive NFR Licenses at the Ultimate level for a 12 month period
+*   Partners will receive 1 NFR Self-Managed License at the Ultimate level for a 12 month period, SaaS is currently not in-scope for the NFR Program
     *   Select partners can request a license for up to 25 users
     *   Open partners can request a license for up to 10 users
 *   Please allow 2 business days for processing your request.